 2. Oklahoma State Cowboys

 Wins: West Virginia, Kansas, Baylor, Iowa State, Texas, Kansas State, Texas Tech

 Oklahoma State is poised to be the breakout team in the Big 12 with an offense that is as explosive as any in the conference (including Oklahoma).
 The Cowboys return Biletnikoff finalist Tylan Wallace and Heisman-hopeful running back Chuba Hubbard.
 The key is QB Spencer Sanders being more consistent after a decent freshman campaign.

 The defense returns just about everyone.
 The ultimate question is will their average defense become a good defense?
 Oklahoma State’s defense is led by their linebackers Amen Obongeminga and Malcolm Rodriguez.
 While Obongemeniga led the team with 5 sacks last year, they need to find someone else who can create pressure.
 The secondary needs a major improvement after finishing 102nd in the nation last year in pass defense.
 The Cowboys get a boost with talented safety Calvin Bundage returning after missing last year with an injury and also safety Kolby Harvel-Peel returning after his five interception season.

 Final Outlook: Oklahoma State could be your surprise Big 12 champions if Spencer Sanders takes a step forward and the defense improves.
-If not… they will probably be a 8-4 team again.
-This is one of Mike Gundy’s most talented teams ever and the matchup against Oklahoma on October 24th will have Big 12 championship game implications.
+If not… they will probably be an above average Big 12 team again.
+This is one of Mike Gundy’s most talented teams ever and the matchups against Oklahoma and Texas will have Big 12 championship game implications.

 3. Texas Longhorns